Grow oregano in containers with a few easy steps

 Growing oregano from seed

-Oregano is super easy to grow from seeds.
-We’re talking about Greek oregano here – the best and most common variety for use in cooking.
+(By the way we’re talking about Greek oregano here – the best and most common variety for use in cooking.)

-- About a month before the last expected frost (find yours here), sprinkle some seeds in a seed-starting tray or pot with dampened potting soil.
+- About a month before the last expected frost (find yours here), sprinkle some seeds in a seed-starting tray or pot.
+You can use seed-starting mix, a soilless medium like coconut coir, dampened potting soil, or a blend of any of the above.
 Mist with water.
 Maybe sing them a song or play some Bob Marley for good vibes.
 (Think I’m joking??)

 - Next, cover the tray or pot with plastic and set it in a sunny spot.
 Keep them covered, and mist anytime the soil starts to dry out.